INTERSECT-training/Making-Good-PRs/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- "Become familiar with the purpose of PRs."
+- Become familiar with the purpose of PRs.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "What are Pull Requests (PRs)?"
+- What are Pull Requests (PRs)?
-- "How do PRs help with software development?"
+- How do PRs help with software development?

 ::::::::::::::::::::::::::::::::::::::::::::::::::